NVIDIA/OptiX_Apps/README.md

 * Click *Generate*.

 Building the examples:
-* Open Visual Studio 2017 resp.
-Visual Studio 2019 and load the solution from your build folder.
+* Open Visual Studio 2017, 2019 resp.
+2022 (matching the version with which you built the 3rd party libraries and generated the solution) and load the solution from your build folder.
 * Select the *Debug* or *Release* *x64* target and pick *Menu* -> *Build* -> *Rebuild Solution*.
 That builds all projects in the solution in parallel.

 Adding the libraries and data (Yes, this could be done automatically but this is required only once.):
 * Copy the x64 library DLLs: `cudart64_<toolkit_version>.dll, glew32.dll, DevIL.dll, ILU.dll, ILUT.dll assimp-vc<compiler_version>-mt.dll` into the build folder with the executables (*bin/Release* or *bin/Debug*).
-(E.g. `cudart64_101.dll` from CUDA Toolkit 10.1 and `assimp-vc142-mt.dll` from the `3rdparty/assimp` folder when building with MSVS 2019.)
+(E.g. `cudart64_101.dll` from CUDA Toolkit 10.1 and `assimp-vc143-mt.dll` from the `3rdparty/assimp` folder when building with MSVS 2022.)
 * IMPORTANT: Copy all files from the `data` folder into the build folder with the executables (`bin/Release` or `bin/Debug`).
 The executables search for the texture images relative to their module directory.

 **Linux**